O'Sullivan Surname Meaning, History & Origin

-O’Sullivan Surname Genealogy
+O’Sullivan Surname Meaning

 O’Sullivan and Sullivan are the two main spellings today.
 The “O” in O’Sullivan has been retained or restored in Ireland generally, but has dropped off elsewhere.

 - The International O’Sullivan Clan.
 Clan association.

 - The Book of Sullivan.
 Sullivan history and timeline.

 - O’Sullivan History.
 Clan history and miscellania.

-- The Sullivan Family.
-Sullivans from Ireland to Virginia.
+- Branches of the Sullivan Family.
+Early Sullivans from Ireland to Virginia.